 Soccer: I hung up my cleats years ago but played four years on the Kansas State University Soccer Team.
 After my brother Ed died in 1979, his friends, our family and I founded the K-State Ed Chartrand Memorial Soccer Tournament.
 It is perhaps one of my proudest accomplishments.
 See ChartrandSoccer.com.
 We now have established the Chartrand Charitable Foundation—a full time foundation to provide youth opportunities through sports and raise scholarship funds.
 I “retired” after almost 25 years of coaching and promoting youth soccer.
 I probably helped create a monster!

 Airplanes: I have not flown in a number of years, but have about 150 hours solo in Cessna 152’s and 172’s.
 However, I have logged hours over Hoover Dam, Pearl Harbor and Mount Rushmore.
-My next goal is to take training to fly ultralights.
+I took training in tricycle ultralights in 2021 in Zephyrhills, FL.
 If interested, give me a call.

 TKD: I wish I had taken up Tae Kwon Do earlier in life.
 I obtained my Black Belt in 2006.
 It is great exercise and great fun.
 Boxing.
 I took up boxing in December 2014.
 It’s hard on the body but a great workout.

 Boating and water sports: We invested in a little place in the Ozarks a few years ago.
 Few days are better than days at the lake at our beloved “Charlago.”
 Stop by any day we are there and take a ride on “The Carol Ann” with us.

 Travel: While traveling extensively for business, I love personal travel.
 I strongly recommend such places as Boothbay Harbor Maine, Coronado Island (San Diego) California, Mackinac Island, Michigan, Cannon Beach Oregon, anywhere near Lake Tahoe or anywhere in Montana on a horse.